-- 2. Review the resident's medical record and interview resident or responsible party/legal guardian and/or primary care physician to determine pneumococcal vaccination status, using the following steps: - Review the resident's medical record to determine whether a pneumococcal vaccine has been received.
-If vaccination status is unknown, proceed to the next step. - Ask the resident if he/she received a pneumococcal vaccine.
-If vaccination status is still unknown, proceed to the next step. - If the resident is unable to answer, ask the same question of a responsible party/legal guardian and/or primary care physician.
-If vaccination status is still unknown, proceed to the next step. - If vaccination status cannot be determined, administer the appropriate vaccine to the resident, according to the standards of clinical practice.
+- 1. Review the resident's medical record to determine whether any pneumococcal vaccines have been received.
+If vaccination status is unknown, proceed to the next step. - 2.
+Ask the resident if he or she received any pneumococcal vaccines outside of the facility.
+If vaccination status is still unknown, proceed to the next step. - 3.
+If the resident is unable to answer, ask the same question of the responsible party/legal guardian and/or primary care physician.
+If vaccination status is still unknown, proceed to the next step.